 Area array devices

-The outer row of solder joints to area array devices shall be visually inspected by looking from the side in accordance with the requirements in 11.5.1 and Table 11811-7 and with the rejection criteria specified in 13.3 and 13.4.
+The outer row of solder joints to area array devices shall be visually inspected by looking from the side in accordance with the requirements in 11.5.1 and Table 11-8 and with the rejection criteria specified in clauses 13.3 and 13.4.

-Inner rows of solder joints shall be inspected using X-ray techniques in accordance with clause 6.8.7 and Table 11811-7.
+Solder joints shall be inspected using X-ray techniques in accordance with clause 6.8.7 and Table 11-8.

-1 Annex C, clause C.4.3 and the workmanship standard shown in clauses 16.2 and 16.3 can be used as guidelines for such an inspection.
+1 <<deleted>>

 2 As it is impossible to visually inspect solder joints to area array devices, reliability of these devices cannot be assured by inspection and rework.
 Even using X-ray techniques, some types of defect are difficult to detect.
 Therefore, reliability of these solder joints can only be assured by robust process control.
-Quality assurance guidance for these types of devices is given in Annex C.

-3 Examples of typical area array devices are shown in Figure 11-811-7, Figure 11-911-8 and Figure 11-1011-9.
+3 Examples of typical area array devices are shown in Figure 11-8, Figure 11-9 and Figure 11-10.

+X-ray techniques shall be used to verify the acceptable wetting, the absence of bridge, solder balls and minimum electrical clearance.